accordproject/vscode-extension/README.md

 | Contract    | contract    |

 ## Contact Us
 If you have find any problems or want to make suggestions for future features please create [issues and suggestions on Github](https://github.com/accordproject/cicero-vscode-extension/issues).
-For any questions please [join](https://accord-project-slack-signup.herokuapp.com/) the Accord Project Slack community and post questions to the `#technology-cicero` channel.
+For any questions please [join](https://discord.com/invite/Zm99SKhhtA) the Accord Project Discord community and post questions to the `#technology-cicero` channel.

 ## Acknowledgments